baktiprasisto/baktiprasisto/README.md

 - 📌 A Machine learning project for classifying garbage images.
 This is also the topic of my thesis!
 [ML-KlasifikasiSampah](https://github.com/baktiprasisto/ML-KlasifikasiSampah)

-- 📚 I enjoy exploring Python, Linux, HTML, CSS, and anything tech-related.
+- 📚 I enjoy exploring Python, HTML, CSS, and anything tech-related.

 - 👨‍💻 All of my projects are available at [https://github.com/LOLIZIETA](https://github.com/baktiprasisto)